Rudder Pedals

 1. Place the pedal unit on a stable, non-slip surface

-2. Adjust the pedal spacing and angle to your preference
+2. Adjust the pedal angle to your preference

 3. Connect the USB cable to your PC